 Staff from other government agencies including Department of Housing and Public Works and non-government partners such as the Red Cross and Lifeline will also be on hand at the hubs to offer support to affected residents.

-For information on Disaster Assistance (Primary Producers) Loans, Disaster Assistance (Essential Working Capital) Loans Scheme for Primary Producers, and Freight Subsidies contact Queensland Rural and Industry Development Authority on 13 25 23 or visit http://www.qrida.qld.gov.au.
+For information on Emergency Bushfire Response in Primary Industries Grants, Disaster Assistance (Primary Producers) Loans, Disaster Assistance (Essential Working Capital) Loans Scheme for Primary Producers, and Freight Subsidies contact Queensland Rural and Industry Development Authority on 13 25 23 or visit https://www.qrida.qld.gov.au.

 Information on applying for an IDSP declaration can be found at daf.qld.gov.au or phone 13 25 23 for assistance.